Bailse/final2cedt/README.md

 # final2cedt (no framework, implementing LLM)

 ## How to start
--create ".env" file in backend and follow your own MongoDB URL follow the .env-template file.
+1. create ".env" file in backend and follow your own MongoDB URL follow the .env-template file.
--change backend url in frontend config.js file to your backend url.
+2. change backend url in frontend config.js file to your backend url.
--run "npm i" in both frontend folder and backend folder to install the necessary npm modules.
+3. run "npm i" in both frontend folder and backend folder to install the necessary npm modules.

 ## How to play
 1. Click GET STARTED → choose a quiz.